ColleSerre/SchoolArchives/English/The Tempest.md

 Act III Scene 1 Quotation quest:

 1. Ferdinand is talking about Miranda and doesn't seem to mind that his task is difficult (he is enamoured)
-2. Ferdinand "some thousand of these logs": can't keep track of his work/doesn't feel like it's a lot because of his love (usually Caliban's job)
+2. Ferdinand "some thousand of these logs": can't keep track of his work/doesn't feel like it's a lot because of his love (usually Caliban's job, hyperbole)
 3. Miranda sounds apologetic for the treatment Ferdinand is getting from her father Prospero
 4. A contemporary interpretation would be that Prospero is making fun of Miranda when he could be threatened by his daughter's feelings for Ferdinand (who he still believes is a spy)
 5. Ferdinand